simeonw/Vagrant-Jupyter-Tensorflow/README.md

 ### Configuration

-- **Optional:** You can log into the virtual machine by calling `vagrant ssh` - in order to isntall other python packages etc. The default Jupyter notebooks also come with various libraries pre-configured enabling the install of pip packages directly.
+- **Optional:** You can log into the virtual machine by calling `vagrant ssh` - in order to install other python packages etc. The default Jupyter notebooks also come with various libraries pre-configured enabling the install of pip packages directly.
 - List installed boxes with`vagrant global-status`
-- Provieions with `vagrant up --provision`
+- Provision with `vagrant up --provision`
 - Delete boxes with`vagrant destroy boxid`.

 **That's it.**